LorenzoPiombini/uniuser/README.md

 - Includes additional utilities like `del_user()`, `create_group()`, and `edit_group_user()` (see [main.c] for examples).

 [main.c]: src/main.c

-- Comes with a test program, `user_manager`, to demonstrate functionality.
+the library provides a command-line tool program `userctl` *(as user control)*, to demonstrate functionality.

 ## API endpoint